 5% of affordable homes on new developments that include 20 or more affordable homes will be required to be Building Regulations M4(3) 'wheelchair user' dwellings, to be provided as Building Regulations M4(3)(a) 'wheelchair adaptable' dwellings unless the Council has identified a need for Building Regulations M4(3)(b) 'wheelchair accessible' dwellings.
-Exceptions only where it can be demonstrated that there is no evidence of need.
+Exceptions will only be permitted where it can be demonstrated that there is no evidence of need such as rural exception schemes addressing other specific needs.